colinc1991/GroupedArraysChallenge/README.md

 ## How to run
 1. Clone the repo
-2. open in Visual Studio
+2. Open in Visual Studio
 3. Set "GroupedArraysChallenge" as startup project
 4. Run program
 5. Follow instructions